COSC3020/divide-and-conquer-sum-kkrweb/README.md

 Last Edited: 26 March 2025

-(waited so long to finalize and submit as I forgot I skipped over the explanation and recurrence solving)
+(waited so long to finalize and submit as I forgot I skipped over the explanation and recurrence solving in early Feb when I completed the reast of the exercise)

-Feedback Request 1 Date: X
+Feedback Request 1 Date: 26 March 2025

 //